Schwarber socks 2 more homers, surging Nats beat Mets 8-4

 Schwarber socked a 1-0 fastball from Jared Eickhoff an estimated 439 feet into the upper deck in right field in the first inning.
 It was his sixth leadoff homer this season, and Trea Turner followed with a 435-foot bomb to left to make it 2-0.

+”I think the biggest thing is just not missing the pitch,” Schwarber said. ”Not fouling it off or taking it.”

-Schwarber took Eickhoff (0-1) deep again in the fifth inning, his 24th of the year.
+Schwarber took Eickhoff (0-1), who said he may have been tipping pitches, deep again in the fifth inning, his 24th of the year.

+”We’re trying everything,” manager Luis Rojas said of Schwarber. ”We’re pitching him in, away, down, up, we’ve bounced balls.
+We’ve tried everything.
+This guy is swinging a hot bat.”

 The Nationals have won 12 of 15 to return to .500 – their only winning record this year was after their season opener – and move within three games of the first-place Mets in the NL East.
 Schwarber has powered the team’s surge, setting a franchise record for home runs in any month with his 15 homers in June.